 For a glistening Harbourside brunch, look no further than Manly Wharf Hotel.
 Launching on Saturday 21st September and running weekly through spring and summer, take your pick from two hours of free-flowing NV Chandon and NV Chandon Rose for $99.
 Alternatively, you can be spoilt with Veuve Clicquot and Veuve Clicquot Rose for $129pp.
 To accompany the flowing bubbles, Head Chef Flick has designed a banquet menu with fresh oysters with mignonette, salmon and prawn cocktail rolls, brekkie pizza and to finish, decadent Belgian waffles.
 Manly Wharf Hotel’s boozy brunch is available every Saturday from 21st September, from 11:00am to 1pm.
 To book, click here.

 The Royal Hotel, Paddington

 Get a little taste of New York on your Saturday mornings at The Royal Hotel Paddington with their decadent brunch and bottomless bellinis.
-This iconic pub is well known for its rooftop and stunning heritage features so beware you may just have a hard time dragging yourself away!
+This iconic pub is well known for its rooftop and stunning heritage features so beware – you may have a hard time dragging yourself away!
 Book your spot on the Verandah Level from 11am – 1pm every Saturday.
 On the menu, you’ll find fruit, fluffy pastries, baked eggs and smoked salmon with sourdough in a banquet style brunch.
-There are two brunch options to choose from: $70 per person with a bellini on arrival OR $85 per person with bottomless cocktails.
+There are two brunch options to choose from: $70 per person with a bellini on arrival or $85 per person with bottomless cocktails.
 Bookings are essential and highly recommended as sittings often book out.
 To book, click here.

 234 Palmer Street, Darlinghurst NSW 2010, Bookings firstname.lastname@example.org, 0431 622 944